bhauman/bhauman.github.com/drafts/clojurescript-dots-game-reduce.md

 order of expression.
 We are treating streams of messages (channels) as values and apply general operations to them.

-You can see the above refactored code in action if you use your mouse to swipe over the dots below.
+You can see the above re-factored code in action if you use your mouse to swipe over the dots below.

 <style>